-Rail Trails Australia is a predominately volunteer, not-for-profit, organisation which works for the development and promotion of a rail trail network Australia-wide.
+Rail Trails Australia is a volunteer-driven, not-for-profit, organisation that strives for the creation and promotion of a rail trail network across the country.

 Rail Trails Australia:

-- advocates for new and improved rail trails
+- Advocates for new rail trails and improvements to them

-- supports and connects stakeholders involved in current or potential rail trails
+- Supports and connects stakeholders in current and potential rail trails

-We receive no government funding and rely on sales from products and donations from supporters to carry out our work.
+We receive no government funding and rely on product sales and donations from the public to carry out our work.

 Rail Trails Australia is part of an international movement to develop and promote rail trails.
-Similar groups operate in other countries including the USA, Canada and the United Kingdom that are:
+Similar groups operate overseas in countries including the USA, Canada and the United Kingdom.
+The groups are:

 Our vision is for Australia’s disused rail corridors to be protected for their heritage and natural values and enjoyed by the community and visitors for active recreation, such as walking, cycling and horse riding.

 Many kilometres of disused railway formation, both public and private, are becoming overgrown or returned to agriculture without thought for the future.
 Many more kilometres likely to close in the future will go the same way unless we act now to save them.
 We believe they could easily and inexpensively become multi-use rail trails that would link vast tracts of Australia in areas of magnificent scenery.
 They make perfect walking, cycling and horse riding trails that are easily followed and have gentle gradients.
 Some are even suitable for wheelchairs and in-line skates.